thomd/rehype-navigation/README.md

 `rehype-navigation` is a [rehype][rehype] plugin to create a navigation with anchor links reflecting the headline hierarchy.

-The plugin works best in combination with a plugin which adds `id` attributes to headings, lime for example [rehype-slug][rehype-slug].
-If headings have no `id` attribute, then the navigation is generated without anchor links.
+The plugin works best with headings having `id` attributes.
+You may use for example [rehype-slug][rehype-slug] to add them.
+If `id` attributes are missing, then the navigation is generated without anchor links.

 ## Demo